crusher-dev/docsv2/docs/cli/using-cli-in-project.md

 $ npx crusher-cli whoami
 ```

-If you ever forget which account you are connected to, run this command to find out your identity 🤔
+If you ever forget which account you are connected to, you can run this command to find out your identity 🤔

 ## Get Info about crusher project